-I drive home in a fashion that’s a bit more aggressive than normal so I can get home 20 seconds earlier.
+I drive home in a fashion that’s a bit more aggressive than usual so that I can get home 20 seconds earlier.
 My daughter is greeting me like she always does.
 In a way that embodies what unconditional love and enthusiasm would look like if it were a mini-human.

 I respond in a way that no dad should ever do, with half-awareness.
-I say a quick ‘hi babe’, run for my tools and find my way upstairs.
-I feel slightly guilty on the steps, but my ego says it’s ok.
-“There’s stuff to be fixed and this can only be done by you, so your family should be happy you are so hands-on”.
+I say a quick ‘hi babe’, run for my tools, and find my way upstairs.
+Feeling slightly guilty, I run up the stairs, but my ego says it’s ok.
+“There’s stuff to be fixed, and this can only be done by you, so your family should be happy you are so hands-on”.

-The last few months have been hectic.
-Sure you can relate.
+The last few months were hectic.
+Sure, you can relate.
 I started a new job which takes around 55 hours a week, including commute, of my time.
 After work, I rush home to work in the garden.
-We have a newly built home and the garden looks like farmers’ land.
+We have a newly built home, and the garden looks like farmers’ land.
 I have big plans to make it our little palace, so there’s work to be done.

-While the days of busyness pass my perfectly crafted routine fades.
+While the days of busyness pass, my perfectly crafted routine fades.
 No more Wim Hof breaths in the morning, no more cold showers, no more meditation, training and waking up at the crack of dawn, and definitely no focus.
 I go to sleep too late and wake up as late as possible to get back to work.
-Eggs and spinach as breakfast made way for cereal and sugar.
-My health is suffering and deep down I know it is.
+I replaced eggs and spinach as breakfast with cereal and sugar.
+My health suffers, and deep down, I know it is.
 “But that’s ok,” I say.
-It’s an investment worth making and I got it all figured out, right?
+It’s an investment worth making, and I figured it out, right?

-Fast forward a couple of months and the garden is done, but I’m still not as available as I planned to be, still no focus.
+Fast forward a couple of months, and the garden is done, but I’m still not as available as I planned to be, still no focus.
 Instead of things becoming less, they are becoming more.
-Fixing the garden was necessary and the payoff is huge.
+Fixing the garden was necessary, and the payoff is enormous.
 Seeing my daughter play in the garden and watching the flowers grow is priceless.
 It’s nice to see a positive impact, but I’m still not available.
-My mind is somewhere else and so is my attention.
-But that’s ok, apparently, there are more things to do to make our lives better, right?
+My mind is somewhere else, and so is my attention.
+But that’s ok; apparently, there are more things to do to make our lives better, right?

 My focus is on the dishwasher and with the washing machine.
-It’s with my computer that needs to be updated and it’s with my tools that need to be cleaned.
+It’s with my computer that needs to be updated, and it’s with my tools that need to be cleaned.
 Suddenly my awareness is with all kinds of meaningless things that don’t matter at all.
-It’s in a world of things and stuff and a zillion mini ‘problems’ that need to be fixed.
-Even if I’m not physically fixing them my mind is thinking of ways to fix them.
+It’s in a world of things and stuff and a zillion mini ‘problems’ to fix.
+Even if I’m not physically fixing them, my mind is thinking of ways to fix them.

 In our old home, the dishes were never a problem.
 We simply didn’t have the space for a dishwasher and did it all by hand.
-Sure, it was a daily task, but we owned that shit and knew if we didn’t do it the night before it would be there the next morning, no worries.
+Sure, it was a daily task, but we owned that shit and knew if we didn’t do it the night before, it would be there the next morning, no worries.
 Some water, a sponge and some dish soap and we were ready to rock and roll.
-Hasn’t been a problem in ten years.

 The next day I wake up just a bit too late in the morning to go to work.
-Before I leave the door I need my caffeine fix and open the dishwasher.
+Before I leave the door, I need my caffeine fix and open the dishwasher.
 There it is, my favorite coffee mug still dirty and stinky.
-So, now I wake up in the middle of the night and wonder if my favorite mug will really be clean in the morning, or if I have to wash it by hand.
+So, now I wake up in the middle of the night and wonder if my favorite cup will be clean in the morning, or if I have to wash it by hand.
 This drives me nuts.
-I can think about it all night, but won’t know the answer until the next day.
+I can think about it all night, but I won’t know the answer until the next day.

-Add all these mini fears and collectively we spend a shit load of time worrying on some minutia thing as the dishes.
-For a guy that never worries this is probably as low you can sink.
-I never lay awake over anything and now this silly device has me cornered.
+Add all these mini fears, and collectively, we spend a shit load of time worrying about some minutia thing as the dishes.
+For a guy that never worries, this is probably as low you can sink.
+I never lay awake over anything, and now this silly device has me cornered.

-To come full circle I spent last Saturday, the Saturday that was scheduled for being an awesome cool daddy, fixing the dishwasher.
+To come full circle, I spent last Saturday, the Saturday scheduled for being an awesome cool daddy, fixing the dishwasher.
 There was rage, water on the floor, clumsy lifting, and laser focus.
 There were a lot of things, but no Me time and no family time.

-It didn’t work.
-The fucker is still broken.
+Still, the fucker doesn’t work.
 One part of me wanted to dive deeper, but my soul interrupted.
-While working on the dishwasher there were two stories going on in my mind:
+While working on the dishwasher, two stories were going on in my mind: